proxmox/ceph/ceph/doc/dev/developer_guide/basic-workflow.rst

 The Ceph community has access to the `Sepia lab
 <https://wiki.sepia.ceph.com/doku.php>`_ where `integration tests`_ can be run
 on physical hardware.

-Other developers may add tags like "needs-qa" to your PR.
-This allows PRs that need testing to be merged into a single branch and tested all at the same time.
+Other contributors might add tags like `needs-qa` to your PR.
+This allows PRs to be merged into a single branch and then efficiently tested together.
-Since teuthology suites can take hours (even days in some cases) to run, this can save a lot of time.
+Teuthology test suites can take hours (and even days in some cases) to complete, so batching tests reduces contention for resources and saves a lot of time.

 To request access to the Sepia lab, start `here
 <https://wiki.sepia.ceph.com/doku.php?id=vpnaccess>`_.